 The Queen carries out a multitude of different tasks including travelling, official visits, participation at events all over the country, audiences, receptions and meetings at the Royal Palace.
 In addition to her many official duties the Queen also takes active part in following up internal activities relating to the Palace and the other Royal Residences.

 Queen Sonja has a strong sense of social engagement.
 She has been patron of and has played an active role in a variety of large-scale fundraising initiatives.
 Queen Sonja was a member of the committee for the first nationwide humanitarian telethon campaign in 1974, which raised funds for refugees.
-More recently, in 2010, the Queen was patron for the 2010 telethon campaign in support of the Norwegian Refugee Council's work to help and protect people fleeing from war.
-In 2016 The Queen and The Crown Princess were both patrons of the telethon in support of the Norwegian Red Cross.
+The Queen also served as patron for the telethon campaigns in 2010, 2016 and 2019.
 Queen Sonja served as Vice President of the Norwegian Red Cross from 1987 to 1990.
 Her Majesty was awarded the Nansen Medal by the United Nations High Commissioner for Refugees for her efforts.

 The Queen seeks to follow up her interest in social issues to the greatest extent possible, attending conferences and key events for organisations dealing with relevant issues.
 Every year before Christmas Queen Sonja pays visits to institutions for various social groups such as children, vulnerable women, elderly people, the homeless and substance abusers.
 The Queen is also concerned with conditions for immigrant women in Norway.
 She has met with representatives of women with minority backgrounds on many occasions, in connection with conferences, seminars and receptions at the Palace as well as through visits to private homes.
 Queen Sonja is patron of the MIRA Centre for Black, Immigrant and Refugee Women.